loopstick/ArduinoTutorial/README.md

   <img src="/images/powerSupply.jpg" width="350">

-- We can power the motor with an external power supply
+- We can power the motor(s) with an external power supply
   - match the power supply voltage to the motor voltage
     - you'll also need to consider the motor's current draw
     - the manufacturer's specification should provide this information